Rossiya Hotel: Fire

-On February 25, 1977, a major fire in the building killed 42 and injured 50.
+On 25 February 1977, a major fire in the building killed 42 and injured 50.

 Architectural features

 The hotel complex occupied 13 hectares and was built on the finished foundation of an unfinished high-rise.
 In terms Rossiya Hotel was a closed rectangle of 250 by 150 meters, formed by four 12-storey buildings with a courtyard.
 Due to the difference in relief between Varvarka Street and Moskvoretskaya Embankment, three of the four buildings were built on a high stylobate.

 The architecture of the Rossiya Hotel is close to the international style.
 The facades of the buildings were characterised by light cladding and the clear rhythm of the windows trimmed with aluminium.
 The stylobate of the building was covered with brown polished granite.
-The architectural dominant feature of the building was the 23-storey Northern Tower, which crowned the northern façade.
+The dominant architectural feature of the building was the 23-storey Northern Tower, which crowned the northern façade.
 The southern façade faced Moskvoretskaya Embankment and was divided by a promenade.
-On November 5, 1971, the Rossiya Central Concert Hall for 2.5 thousand seats was opened in the south building.
+On 5 November 1971, the Rossiya Central Concert Hall for 2.5 thousand seats was opened in the south building.
 The internal decoration of the Hall used traditional combinations of Russian palace architecture: white marble, bronze and precious wood.
 The stage and parterre of the auditorium were made in light colours.
 The auditorium could be transformed: it could be inclined or horizontally.
 A direct translation system in eight languages was installed in the seats.
 The Concert Hall could be used for projections and films.
 In addition, restaurants and VIP lounges, a library, a hairdresser's and other businesses were also accommodated within the hotel complex.
 The basement part of the building, the perimeter of which occupied two or three floors, contained the lobbies and passages to the courtyard.
 Terraces, external stairs and building ramps adjoined the basement.
 Underneath the hotel were military facilities, such as a bunker which could have been used as a bomb shelter.